-We have also been pleased to facilitate the attendance of a large group of elderly guests from Age UK at the final concert of The KS Summer School in July 2015, providing mini-bus transportation and tea on arrival alongside the opportunity to meet the group before and after the concert.
+We have also been pleased to facilitate the attendance of elderly guests from Age UK at the final concert of The KS Summer School in July 2015 and July 2017, offering mini-bus transportation and tea on arrival alongside the opportunity to meet the group before and after the concert.

 The King’s Singers Foundation is able to achieve its aims only with the generous support of its Patrons.
 We would like to take this opportunity to say thank you to all of our Patrons for your continuing support.